TypeStrong/atom-typescript/README.md

 ## Project Support
-Supported via `.tsconfig` which is going to be the defacto Project file format for the next versions of TypeScript.
+Supported via `tsconfig.json` which is going to be the defacto Project file format for the next versions of TypeScript.

 It also supports `filesGlob` which will expand `files` for you based on `minmatch|glob|regex` (similar to grunt).

 ![](https://raw.githubusercontent.com/TypeStrong/atom-typescript/master/examples/screens/proj.png)

+### Project Build Support
 Build Shortcut: `ctrl+shift+b` or `cmd+shift+b`

 ![](https://raw.githubusercontent.com/TypeStrong/atom-typescript/master/examples/screens/build.png)

 ## Format Code
 Shortcut : `ctrl+alt+l` or `cmd+alt+l`.
-Will format selection if you have something selection or will format the entire file.
+Will format just the selection if you have something selected otherwise it will format the entire file.

 ## Contributing